skellis46/slipbox/two women dancing.md

 ## Newness and value

 I've placed xx things on the table: technological determinism, enframing, focal activity, the printing press, and friendship.
 They seem a long way from these two young people taking pleasure in dancing and videoing their dancing.

 Is there anything _new_ in what I observed that afternoon?
 Was their behaviour so different from my sister recording and then dancing to ABBA?
 The technology of the time afforded particular behaviours that included dancing.
 There was nothing particularly new in the dancing, nor in the recording devices, and certainly nothing particularly new in the social networking software it easy to imagine they will have used after the recording was complete.
 It certainly is not two friends playing.
 Is there anything new in what I saw that has some value to the artistic and academic screendance community?

+In the ABBA example the technology did not reach out and through the recording device/tech and shape my sister's dancing.
+The music did.
+The technology was not absent, nor neutral. ??

+Low friction technology and our behaviour, ways of thinking and epistemic understanding change.
+This is Postman really.
+This is the printing press.
+Bench is talking about documentation (is this accurate?).
+I'm talking about making.
+Yes, how things are made is changing.
+That's a given.
+But what things are made.
+It goes all the way back to the kinds of dancing.
+Our focus has been on how technologies influence production, post-production, and presentation.
+But the mode of presentation (this is where we dance now) is inevitably reaching backwards through the film-making 'workflow' into the dancing itself.
+These are dances enframed by software (not hardware) and algorithms.
+But they are also dances of togetherness, pleasure.
+The hearth?

 They were indeed playing, and it likely clear that the technology and particularly the sofware was also playing them.  infinite game ... but with a brutal and less than benign heartbeat? [[Heidegger's standing reserve]].
 See p.31 of [jacobs-2021-from].
 They become standing reserve for TikTok.
 But I don't want to see it in this way.
 This is the finite game we are all playing as digital technologies predicated on the attention economy play us.